SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Abstract

 \section{Abstract}

-The high computational and memory requirements of generative large language models (LLMs) make it challenging to serve them quickly and cheaply.
-This paper introduces \sys, an LLM serving system that accelerates generative LLM inference with speculative inference and token tree verification.
-A key insight behind \Sys is to combine various collectively boost-tuned small language models to jointly predict the LLM’s outputs; the predictions are organized as a token tree, whose nodes each represent a candidate token sequence.
-The correctness of all candidate token sequences represented by a token tree is verified by the LLM in parallel using a novel tree-based parallel decoding mechanism. \Sys uses an LLM as a token tree verifier instead of an incremental decoder, which significantly reduces the end-to-end latency and computational requirement for serving generative LLMs while provably preserving model quality.
+This paper introduces \sys, a system that accelerates generative large language model (LLM) serving with {\em tree-based} speculative inference and verification.
+The key idea behind \Sys is leveraging small speculative models to predict the LLM’s outputs; the predictions are organized as a token tree, whose nodes each represent a candidate token sequence.
+The correctness of all candidate token sequences represented by a token tree is verified against the LLM in parallel using a novel tree-based parallel decoding mechanism. \Sys uses an LLM as a token tree verifier instead of an incremental decoder, which significantly reduces the end-to-end latency and computational requirement for serving generative LLMs while provably preserving model quality.
+Our evaluation shows that \sys outperforms existing LLM serving systems by 1.5-2.8$\times$ for distributed LLM inference and by 2.6-3.5$\times$ for offloading-based LLM inference, while preserving the same generative performance. \Sys is publicly available at \url{https://github.com/flexflow/FlexFlow/}